7 Oxford Walking Tours

 (P) Radcliffe Camera

-One of the most recognizable buildings in Oxford the circular dome and round structure if Radcliffe Camera is world-famous.
+One of the most recognizable buildings in Oxford the circular dome and the round structure of Radcliffe Camera is world-famous.

 Built in 1749 to house the Radcliffe Science Library, the structure is now a reading room for the Bodleian Library.
 Funding from the structure was provided by the estate of Dr. John Radcliffe who left a fortune to Oxford University in his will.